cloudfoundry/cf-k8s-networking/README.md

 * Install [Metacontroller](https://metacontroller.app/guide/install/) to the Kubernetes cluster ​
 ### CF-K8s-Networking
 1.  `cfroutesync` needs to be able to authenticate with UAA and fetch routes from Cloud Controller.
-To do this you must configure the following properties in `install/helm/networking/values.yaml`:
+To do this you must override the following properties from `install/helm/networking/values.yaml`.
+    You can do this by creating a new file `/tmp/secrets.yaml` that contains the following information:

     ```yaml
     cfroutesync: